Ingenuity first flight date, time, and what's next for the Mars helicopter

-On Sunday night, NASA’s Ingenuity helicopter will do what no other craft has done before: attempt the first powered flight on another planet.
+NASA’s Ingenuity helicopter is about to do what no other craft has done before: attempt the first powered flight on another planet.

 Ingenuity carries no science instruments — the helicopter itself is the experiment.
 It's what engineers call a technology demonstrator, or as NASA put it "a project that seeks to test a new capability for the first time, with limited scope."

-Note: This article was updated on April 10.
-We will update it further as new information is revealed.
-This article was updated on April 10.
-We will update it further as new information is revealed.